blessingtb3/angular/first-ng-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Frontend framework that allows you to build web applications

+Benefits of angular
+    - Faster development
+    - Faster code generation (CLI)
+    - Unit test ready
+    - Code reusability

+VS react
+    - Angular is a framework
+    - Angular has a built in CLI
+    - Has tools and packages included for small-medium scale apps
+    - Has better code style and scalability

+React
+    - Is more of like a small library Library
+    - Requires additional packages such as axios for http requests, etc
+    - Not have CLI

+Angular Core concepts:
+    - Components, Services
+    - Directive, Pipes
+    - Data binding, event handlers
+    - Http Module, Forms Module
+    - Routing, Animations
+    - Testing and building for production

+Creating an angular app
+# install the @angular/cli
+npm install -g @angular.cli

+# check cli version
+ng --version

+# create an app
+ng new first-ng-app # optimally use --dry-run

+# create an app with some configuration
+ng new first-ng-app --inline-styles --inline-template

+# some of the other configurations
+ng new first-ng-app --dry-run
+#select SCSS(Sassy cascading style sheets, more advanced css)
+#no to Server-Side Rendering (SSR)

+Tips for the terminal
+# to run
+npm run

+# to build
+npm build

+# to run unit test
+npm test

+Components
+In Angular, a component is a core building block that controls part of the UI.
+It consists of a template (HTML), a class (TypeScript), and styles (CSS).
+Components are defined using the `@Component` decorator.

+In this project we are going to create an app with a header component and a home component

+# creting a component
+ng g c <nameOfComponetn> # short form ng generate component header # full form
+# the above commands create inside the `src/app` folder

+# OR  (in a nested directory)
+ng g c components/header
+# creates Header compoenent
+# inside the `src/app/components` folder

+# creating the home component
+ng g c home